Want to know why? Because even the small wins add up to big wins…. so a win is a win.

 I started this blog to have an outlet and display my creative work

-I am a 23-year-old trying to figure out my place in the world.
+I am trying to figure out my place in the world.
 Oh also I am a recent college grad and I am going back to school for my masters.
 My family says I am an overachiever and I would have to agree with them; but when I know something is right for me, I am passionate about whatever is thrown my way.

 Rewind to 2009, where I had blonde chunks peeking through parts of my hair and took graphic design to have an excuse to be with my friends in class in order to feel like I fit in.
 I learned the basics and quickly fell head over heels with being behind the camera and photoshop.
 Mind you, I wasn’t very good and had a lot to learn, but I soon learned to prove myself and others.